meriamyn/alx-zero_day/0x03-git/README.md

-th is a file in the 0x03-gir dir
+th is a file in the 0x03-git dir new edit